Founder | Editor-in-Chief of The Gadsden Press

 Benevolus says he was once a smitten Conservative-Republican who saw party over freedom.
 He doesn’t seek to sway anyone one way or other; he believes America’s fate is far beyond voting a party line.
 The Chief just wants you to think on your own and seek freedom and liberty before you seek anything else.

-Benevolus resides with his wife and their cat.
+Benevolus resides with his wife, cat, and dog.

 You can email firstname.lastname@example.org to contact Benevolus directly or follow him on Twitter for instant updates.